“Youth is wasted on the young.” – George Bernard Shaw

 A time when we’re free to explore opportunities, try out new things, spread our wings and – best of all –a time when it’s okay for us to mess up once in a while.

 Mother Nature gifts the typical 20-something with effortless beauty and abundant energy, and is a lot more forgiving towards them.
-Whether it’s pulling an all-nighter before a final, binge drinking sprees at frat parties, or scarfing down a greasy pizza with soda – they can get away with it all and still end up looking pretty good.
+Whether it’s pulling an all-nighter before a final, binge drinking sprees at frat parties, or scarfing down a greasy pizza with soda – they can get away with it all and still end up looking and feeling pretty good.

 What I miss the most about being in my 20s is the refreshing sense of freedom that came from knowing that the world was my oyster and that there were infinite possibilities available to me.

 It can be a stressful, confusing and ever-changing transition period when you usually experience a lot of your firsts – first serious relationships/marriage, first jobs, first home, first kids.

 Yet, despite all these challenges, I was still not happy to leave my 20s.
 Turning 30 was tough because I was raised to believe that upon reaching this age, you should be settled down with a happy family, a white picket fence, and a hefty bank account balance.

 Unfortunately, we live in a youth-obsessed society that glamorizes the lifestyle of the young and the rich (think Taylor Swift and Justin Bieber).
-They leave out other age groups, not realizing that mature people can still feel young at heart and have dreams of accomplishing so much more in their life.
+They leave out other age groups, not realizing that mature people can still feel young at heart and have dreams of accomplishing more in their life.

 We have the capacity to have fun and be light-hearted, no matter how old we are.
-In fact, I’ve heard from older folks in their 40s, 50s, 60s and beyond that life will only get better, provided you live sensibly and have the courage to follow your heart’s desires.
+In fact, I’ve heard from older folks in their 40s, 50s, 60s and beyond, that life will only get better, provided you live sensibly and have the courage to follow your heart’s desires.

 I recently watched an interview with legendary actress, Betty White, who, at age 93, still had a youthful sparkle in her eye, while coyly admitting that she continues to hold on to her hope that her life-long crush, Robert Redford, would ask her out on a date!
 (How cute is that?)

 I’ve compiled a list, based on my conversations with older people and my own experiences, that dispels the myth that your 20s are the best years of your life.

-- You can afford a lot more things: We’re all heard that famous stereotype about the broke college kid, scraping by to make ends meet.
+6. You can afford a lot more things: We’re all heard that famous stereotype about the broke college kid, scraping by to make ends meet.
 Even after entering the workforce in your 20s, you may be busy trying to pay off student debt or a mortgage, or have other financial commitments tying you down.
 But as you start earning and saving more, eventually, you’ll find that you have enough cash to spend on those things and experiences you’ve always wanted.
 Posh hotels, nicer clothes, better quality linens, and even the non-materialistic stuff, such as having the means to support a cause that’s important to you.

 All my best on your journey,